gaysianthirdspace/g3s-site/content/programs.md

 type = "page"

 +++
 One of the main missions at G3S is to create a supportive gaysian community and foster mentorship and friendship as we explore our identities.
 To fulfill this mission, we started by creating a **Tumblr blog** to share and archive content relevant to our community.
 To facilitate closer interactions, we created a **LINE chat group** for chatting and more casual conversation.
 In addition to these platforms, we have created a **mentorship program** for people to interact and learn from each other in an even smaller group setting.
-We are continuing to develop our initiatives—including our **Follower Friday** and **Writer's Roundtable** series, [**local meetups**](/meetups), and our **Mental Health Project**—to better meet the needs of our community.
+We are continuing to develop our initiatives—including our **Follower Friday** and **Writer's Roundtable** series, [**local meetups**](/meetups), and our **Mental Health Project**—to better meet the needs of our community.T

 If you have any questions, or if you’re interested in getting involved in any of our initiatives, please [send us a message](/contact)!